 Tools for everyday maintenance

 Some jobs around your home require a specialist or handyman to fix them.
-But there are many other tasks you may be able to fix on your own, like nailing something into the wall or replacing light bulbs.
+But there are many other tasks you may be able to fix on your own, like nailing something into the wall or assembling furniture.

 Emergency fund

-When you own a home, it’s inevitable that something will go wrong.
+When you own a home, something will inevitably go wrong.
 Perhaps you have a water leak that causes damage or an issue with your roof.
 Or maybe your furnace decides to give up one cold morning.

-So, when you create a budget for your home, set aside a little bit of cash each month for your emergency fund.
-Having this money available when you need it can help keep you out of debt by preventing you from turning to credit cards to cover sudden expenses.
+So when you create a budget for your home, set aside a little bit of cash each month for your emergency fund.
+Having this money available when you need it can help you get out of debt by preventing you from turning to credit cards to cover sudden expenses.

 Insurance